asherlie/notebook/README.md

 there are two available flags:

-`-fa` and `-fl`
+#### -fa:
+fill all
-if fill all is enabled by the flag -fa, ALL whitespace will be filled by the filler character
+* ALL whitespace will be filled by the filler character
+* if -fa is enabled, -fl will do nothing

+#### -fl:
-if fill leading is enabled by the flag -fl, leading whitespace will be filled by the filler character
+* leading whitespace will be filled by the filler character

-if -fa is enabled, -fl will do nothing

 the filler character is the first character of the first argument passed. if no argument is passed, the filler character is ' '